-This is a guide about installing a breezecatcher rotary clothesline
+This is a page about installing a Breezecatcher rotary clothesline

 For my birthday this year I asked the hubby for an outdoor clothesline.
 He chose a rotating line from Breezecatcher.com.
 After a bit of time spent permanently installing it, I was able to use it for the first time today.